minima-global/minidocs/docs/runanode/archivenodes.md

 #### To perform a chain re-sync

-1. On the node requiring a re-sync, connect to the MySQL archive database
+1. On the node requiring a re-sync, check the connection to the MySQL database, changing the ip:port as required

 ```
 mysql host:127.0.0.1:3307 database:archivedb user:archiveuser password:youruserpassword action:info